-Our working CAD model includes mounts for both the PCB and battery, and a new motor housing designed to protect the motor from moisture, debris and damage.
-Most of the drive system and some of the frame has been re-designed, including the full motor subassembly, the motor mount, and the front cover.
+Our working CAD model included mounts for both the PCB and battery, and a new motor housing designed to protect the motor from moisture, debris, and damage.
+Most of the drive system and some of the frame had been redesigned, including the full motor subassembly, the motor mount, and the front cover.
 The motor has an open back, leaving the coils exposed.
-Because of this, the motor housing prioritizes protection over heat diffusion, enclosing the entire motor and using an O-ring to seal the cover to the mount.
+Because of this, the motor housing prioritizes protection from overheating diffusion, enclosing the entire motor and using an O-ring to seal the cover to the mount.
 As part of our virtual prototype, we conducted a heat transfer analysis on the motor and housing.
+Figure 23 shows the outcome of this study.
+Section 4.3 in this report shows the calculations used in this simulation.